gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 sampled or unsampled sites.
-To our knowledge, theses methods have mostly been applied on community data from sampled sites, thus on discontinuous spatial scales, e.g. at intervals along a river stream (Legendre and De Cáceres, 2013).
+To our knowledge, theses methods have mostly been applied on community data from sampled sites, thus on discontinuous spatial scales, e.g. at intervals along a river stream [@LegeDeC13].
 This raises the following questions:
 1\) could LCBD indices be extended to continuous spatial scales, and 2\) could this provide novel ecological insights in poorly sampled regions?
 We aim to answer these questions by combining the LCBD calculation methods with predictive